alexd106/unix_setups/README_osx_setup.md

     execute pathogen#infect()

 Now any plugins you wish to install can be extracted to a subdirectory under `~/.vim/bundle` and they willbe added to the 'runtimepath'.
-Observe to install vim-densible:
+Observe to install vim-sensible:

     cd ~/.vim/bundle && \
     git clone git://github.com/tpope/vim-sensible.git